-Whether you are starting your University journey with us this year, returning to campus to continue your studies or completing your studies online, we are looking forward to working with you and supporting you during your time with Durham University.
+Whether you are starting your University journey with us this year or continuing with your studies, we are looking forward to working with you and supporting you during your time with Durham University.

 Within this guide, you'll find lots of information about accessing our libraries and study spaces and the support services we have available to you.
 If you're new to the Library, you can visit our Getting started with the Library guide for lots of helpful information.